kaspermunch/PopulationGenomicsCourse/Projects/README.md

 D. Does the region containing the EPAS1 gene stand out in any way?
 (Redo the analysis above for a 1Mb window surrounding this gene).

-E. What is the total amount of admixture in each non-African individual?
+E. What is the total amount of admixture (archiac genomic sequence) in each non-African individual genome?

-F. What is the total amount of admixture in the region around EPAS1 in each individual?
+F. What is the total amount of admixture (archiac genomic sequence) in the region around EPAS1 in each individual?

-G Do individuals with large admixture totals have more correlated admixture patterns?
+G. Do individuals with large admixture totals have more correlated admixture patterns?
 Do individuals with large admixture totals *in the EPAS1 region* have more correlated admixture patterns *in the EPAS1 region*?
 Can you find any evidence of adaptive introgression?

+H. Perform any additional analyses of your own choice.

 ### Papers

 - [Analysis of Human Sequence Data Reveals Two
 Pulses of Archaic Denisovan Admixture](https://doi.org/10.1016/j.cell.2018.02.031)
-- [Detecting archaic introgression using an unadmixed outgroup](https://doi.org/10.1371/journal.pgen.1007641 )
 - [Altitude adaptation in Tibetans caused by introgression of Denisovan-like DNA](https://doi.org/10.1038/nature13408)

 ### Data